-Chinese money plants are prized for their symbolic value and beneficial properties in Feng Shui practices.
-For the most part, they’re also easy to care for.
+In my experience, Chinese money plants (Pilea peperomioides) typically need to be watered every 7-10 days.
+For optimal care, they like to be thoroughly drenched with dechlorinated tap water.
+The watering frequency depends on temperature, humidity, light, plant size, potting soil, type of pot, and the season.
 However, poor watering habits can make them discolored, stretched out, or flopping over.
 Make sure you’re giving your Chinese Money plants just the right amount and type of water with this guide.

 - When to Water Chinese Money Plants

 - How Do You Know When a Chinese Money Plant Needs Watering?